 A woman we recently came to know and now admire and respect immensely, just turned sixty… the BIG 6-0.
-It’s hard to believe because she doesn’t look her age, doesn’t act her age (in a good way) and she can run circles around most 30 year olds.
+It’s hard to believe because she doesn’t look her age, and she can run circles around most 30 year olds.
 Such a milestone deserves a really special celebration.
 As I went to get ready for her birthday bash, rather than choosing the perfect party outfit and getting all done up, I threw on some old clothes, didn’t bother with make-up and pulled my hair back in a pony tail.
 I was ready for Brenda Berkman’s 60th birthday party, which would be orchestrated in classic Brenda Berkman style… she recruited her friends to join her in giving back with a day of service at Girls Prep Lower East Side Elementary School, the first all-girls charter school in New York City.

 Volunteerism is an enormous part of the now retired FDNY Captain’s life.
 When Brenda is not in her printmaking studio creating art, she is doing A LOT for others… giving tours at the Tribute WTC Visitor Center to everyone from tourists to rescue workers, who come to reflect on the events of 9/11; doing speaking engagements with firefighters’ organizations around the county; delivering meals to the homes of people in need; spearheading various charitable projects for her church; working with Girls Prep, which serves 250 students in grades K-4… and so on.
 With all that in mind, her birthday party theme and directive makes perfect sense because putting other people before herself with genuine intention is what Brenda Berkman is all about.